Modeo-Data/data-engineer-finops-greenops/README.md

-# Data Engineer Toolbox for FinOps and GreenOps
+# Data Engineering Toolbox for FinOps and GreenOps